stevcabello/NFC_app/README.md

 * TEORIA ELECTROMAGNETICA I      ---> Electromagnetic Theory
 * PROCESOS ESTOCASTICOS          ---> Stochastic Processes
 * FUNDAMENTOS DE REDES DE DATOS  ---> Networking

+## Communication ##

+The app reads and writes data from/to an external SQL database by using a RESTful web service (in asp.net).

+The methods for calling the web service's functions are in the files inside the folder ***businessobject*** in the *com.example.nfc* package